ElektraInitiative/libelektra/doc/GIT.md

 After being added to whitelist you can trigger buildjobs by pushing to the PR.
 Most tests can be found described in scripts/jenkins/Jenkinsfile.

-You can manually trigger rebuilds (in case of outtages) with the following
+You can manually trigger rebuilds (in case of outages) with the following
 phrases:

 * jenkins build [clang](https://build.libelektra.org/job/elektra-clang/) please